abelljs/abell-website/content/getting-started/index.md

 ## Editing Content

-After Installtion is done, you can edit content from `content/` directory.
+Once Installtion is done, you can edit content from `content/` directory in the root folder.

+<br/><br/>